 Senior Events Manager: Job Description

-The Andrew W. Mellon Foundation ("Foundation") believes that the arts and humanities are where we express our complex humanity, and we believe that everyone deserves the beauty, transcendence, and freedom to be found there.
+The Mellon Foundation (“Foundation”) believes that the arts and humanities are where we express our complex humanity, and we believe that everyone deserves the beauty, transcendence, and freedom to be found there.
 Through our grants, we seek to build just communities enriched by meaning and empowered by critical thinking, where ideas and imagination can thrive.
 It makes grants in four core program areas (Higher Learning, Arts and Culture, Public Knowledge, and Humanities in Place).
-The Foundation seeks a Senior Events Manager.
+The Foundation seeks a Senior Events Manager in the Communications department.

 The Senior Events Manager is a full-time position that is primarily responsible for the development and flawless execution of internal and external-facing strategic events, which may include conferences, panel discussions, seminars, retreats, film screenings, board meetings, celebrations, or other convenings both at the Foundation’s offices and at off-site locations across the US (and occasionally abroad).
 Under the supervision of the Director of Events, the Senior Events Manager is responsible for leading and project managing all aspects of events as assigned.
 The individual will work both independently and as part of a team following guidelines and processes in accordance with established policies and procedures.

-Primary responsibilities include, but are not be limited to the following:
+Primary responsibilities include, but are not limited to the following:

 - Independently lead the event planning and production process from inception to completion for small and large-scale in-person, hybrid and virtual events as assigned.